-Orion is located on the equator and is one of the most conspicuous and recognizable constellations in the night sky.
+Orion is located on the equator and is one of the most recognizable constellations in the night sky.

-The second decan, Eridanus, means “the river of the judge,” which Seiss points out is referred to in the book of Daniel in his vision of the four beasts and God’s judgement of them.
-(Dan.
-7:9-11) The river of fire Isaiah mentions refers to God’s “tongue as a devouring fire, his breath s an overflowing stream of fire.” (see Isa.
-30:27-33; 66:15,16)
+The second Decan, Eridanus, means “the river of the judge.”
+Seiss connects this river to several Old Testament teachings: 1) Daniel’s vision in 7:9-11 of the four beasts and God’s judgement of them, 2) Isaiah’s description of God having a “tongue as a devouring fire, his breath s an overflowing stream of fire” (Isa.
+30:27-33; 66:15,16), and in God’s condemnation of Ninevah in Nahum 1: 5,6.

-In God’s condemnation of Ninevah, the prophet Nahum said, “Who can withstand his indignation?
+The prophet Nahum said, “Who can withstand his indignation?
 Who can endure his fierce anger?
 His wrath is poured out like fire.”
-(Nah.
-1:5,6) But he also provided encouragement: “The Lord is good, a refuge in times of trouble.
+But Nahum also provided encouragement: “The Lord is good, a refuge in times of trouble.
 He cares for those who trust in him.”
 (Nah.
 1:7)